 If this is all new to you, then I would suggest Crate Games Online for the foundations of learning about how effective reinforcement is in training, how to transfer the value of that reinforcement to you, and how to listen to feedback from your dog about where the value is for him.
 Once you have the foundations, the model for training presented in Crate Games will flow through to all areas of life with your dog.

 Let me know in the comments something you have trained your dog to ‘DO’ when there was a challenge you wanted to turn around… or something that you want to train your dog to do!

-Today I am grateful to be getting on the road to Hot Springs, Arkansas, USA, next week, and joining my friend and mentor, Bob Bailey, for the “Bob Bailey & Friends Hot Springs 2019 Conference”.
+Today I am grateful to be getting on the road to Hot Springs, Arkansas, USA, next week, and joining my friend and mentor, Bob Bailey, on stage for the “Bob Bailey & Friends Hot Springs 2019 Conference”.
 This is bringing training with Skinner, Pavlov & the Brelands back to Hot Springs and ‘Think, Plan, Do’ will be at the forefront.
-Bob has always embraced technological advances in his amazing career, and will be livestreaming the event.
-The livestream is an outstanding opportunity to enjoy what promises to be a conference like no other with a vast depth of information and ideas on animal training.